 Senior employees with overall managerial responsibility for the majority of risks (predominately HoS) are referred to in this process as 'risk owners'.
-A single point of contact responsible for taking the lead in ensuring that the risk and any mitigation is managed appropriately.
+A single point of contact responsible for taking the lead in ensuring that the risks and any mitigations are managed appropriately.

 Rushmoor Borough Council oversees the management of risk through the work of its Corporate Management Team (CMT).
 All significant risks will be periodically reviewed by this team.
-The determination as to whether a risk is deemed 'significant' is discussed throughout this document and assisted through the use of a common risk management procedure, for a consistent approach.
+The determination as to whether a risk is deemed 'significant' is discussed throughout this document and assisted through the use of a common risk management procedure, to ensure consistency in approach.
 The Council will record and assess its work to manage risk through the use of risk registers.
 These will be split into individual Service Risk Registers (SRR) and a single central Corporate Risk Register (CRR).
 Corporate risks will also be further split down into 'standing corporate', 'elevated service' or 'strategic' risks.
 All of these processes and terms are described in full later in this document.

-These risk registers are not intended to be used as a means of managing all risk to the Council, or the management of its day-to-day business activities, but to summarise significant risks for Senior Management to ensure they are effectively managed.
+These risk registers are not intended to be used as a means of managing all risk to the Council, or the management of its day-to-day business activities, but to summarise significant risks for Senior Management and Members to ensure that they are effectively managed.